Corruption in Myanmar: Petty corruption

+Since late August 2024, illegal trishaw drivers frequently join junta militia groups to circumvent petrol restrictions and avoid inspections.

 Buying property

 Business executives rate the protection of property rights and financial assets at 2.5 on a 7-point scale (1 being "very weak" and 7 "very strong").
 Registering property involves an average of 6 procedures, a 113-day wait, and a cost amounting to 7.2% of the property's value.